 - Which currency risks can be identified?

 Treasurers are always on the ball and this ensures the necessary liquidity in all companies as well as for the whole group long term.
 In light of ever increasing volatilities in today’s markets and the new challenges for treasury management that come with them, treasurers must implement appropriate measures regarding their workflows.
 Having the time and capacities for this can make or break a company.

 Security and Compliance

-Arguably, the most important factor is security and with it compliance.
+Another crucial factor to modern TMS-based treasury management is security, and with it compliance.
 Treasurers no longer have to tediously maintain authorization rights for payment processing in various different systems.
-As payments are fully integrated into a groupwide, single system all rights must be recorded centrally and only have to be maintained in one place.
+As payments are fully integrated into a group-wide, single system all rights must be recorded centrally and only have to be maintained in one place.
 This not only speeds up payment processing but mainly makes it much more secure.
-Treasurers can rest assured that no payment can be processed without the signature of the authorized signatory and that the system will adhere to the pre-defined authorization structures.
+Add to this other security measures, such as vendor verification, and treasurers can rest assured that no payment can be processed without the signature of the authorized signatory and that the system will adhere to the pre-defined authorization structures.
 In turn, this ensures compliance with increasingly strict audit regulations.